New Jersey Hurricane Sandy (DR-4086)

 Updates and Articles, Blogs, and News Releases

-TRENTON, N.J. -- Survivors of Hurricane Sandy in New Jersey now have until January 30, 2013 to register for disaster assistance through the Federal Emergency Management Agency.
-People with storm losses in all counties can register online at www.disasterassistance.gov or via smartphone or tablet at m.fema.gov.
-Survivors also can register by phone or 711/VRS by calling 800-621-3362, TTY 800-462-7585.
-The toll-free telephone numbers operate 24 hours a day, seven days a week until further notice.
+TRENTON, N.J. -- Survivors of Hurricane Sandy in New Jersey now have until March 1, 2013, to register for disaster assistance through the Federal Emergency Management Agency.
+People with storm losses in all counties in New Jersey can register online at www.DisasterAssistance.gov or via smartphone or tablet at m.fema.gov.
+Registration is also available by calling 800-621-3362, TTY 800-462-7585 or 711/VRS.
+The toll-free telephone numbers operate from 7 a.m. to 1 a.m. seven days a week.

 January 23, 2013

 TRENTON, N.J. – The deadline is approaching for Hurricane Sandy survivors to apply for disaster unemployment assistance.
 Registration closes Monday, Feb.
 4. Workers can register for DUA by calling one of the following New Jersey Re-employment Call Centers: Union City: 201-601-4100 Freehold: 732-761-2020 Cumberland: 856-507-2340 Survivors can also register for DUA at njuifile.net.